The video’s first-person perspective may not have revealed the identity of the man

 “You mounted these cameras on us to watch our conduct,” his voice boomed.
 “Let the last thing it records be your death.”

-The king summed his confusion up with one word.
-“Why?”
+The king summed his confusion up with one word: “Why?”

 Drake pulled him in close.
 “Let me tell you,” he whispered.

-A sharp clicking, like the sound of metal grinding, came from just off screen, the precursor to a deep red glow that rose on the king’s face.
+A sharp clicking, the sound of metal grinding, came from just off screen, the precursor to a deep red glow that rose on the king’s face.

 The scene blast into an inferno of flame, as if it was shot in a jet turbine.
 The king’s hair was violently blown back as his face distorted, turned black, and disintegrated.
 The red glow receded until only the purple light remained.
 The leader of the Diamond Kingdom was gone.

 The video rewound a few seconds, starting once more at the close-up on the King’s face, Drake’s blade in his stomach.
-The small click sounded again, and then Quentin Diamond’s face twisted in torment.
+The small clicking sounded again, and then Quentin Diamond’s face twisted in torment.

 It paused there, remembering the once great king’s death for eternity.

-Alex held her new Circuit Breaker 9000 phone in her hand, her emotionless face reflecting off the unit’s shiny display.
+Alex gripped her new Circuit Breaker 9000 phone in her hand, her emotionless face reflecting off the unit’s shiny display.
 With the video paused, the sound of many random conversations flooded into the area, joyous, the kind that happen in the background of every party.
 They were all just static.

 One voice cut through all the others.
-It was accompanied by a piping hot bowl of ramen and conjoined chopsticks being slid in front of her.
+It was accompanied by a piping hot bowl of ramen and conjoined chopsticks slid in front of her.

 “You must have been hungry,” said a tired old voice.

-Alex looked up over the boiling pot on the stove to the chef on the opposite side.
+Alex looked over the boiling pot on the stove to the chef on the opposite side.
 The small cart was fixed to the end of a rickety old bike with a crooked front tire, the doors at the chef’s knees concealing a propane tank.
 The word ‘Noodles’ was embroidered at the left breast of the chef’s white apron.